 No. In contrast to garlic scapes (the flowering stalks of the mature hard-necked garlic), green garlic has tender leaves and is harvested before the garlic bulbs develop.
 Garlic scapes also look like thin, green, curly, straw-shaped vegetables that start tender, but get tougher as they mature.
 Besides having a more tender-crisp texture than soft green garlic, the flavour of scapes is stronger.
 However, scapes can be substituted for green garlic and vice versa.

-These are garlic scapes, not green garlic (Photo: iStock)
+a close up of a bunch of fresh garlic scapes These are garlic scapes, not green garlic (Photo: iStock)

 What are its nutritional benefits?

-Green garlic has the same nutritional benefits as mature garlic, including a high amount of allicin, vitamin C, manganese, vitamin B6 and traces of iron, phosphorus, and calcium.
+Green garlic has the same nutritional benefits as mature garlic, including a high amount of allicin, vitamin C, manganese, vitamin B6 and traces of iron, phosphorus and calcium.

 Where can I find green garlic?

-For those who garden, you can grow green garlic from garlic seeds purchased from vendors like John Boy Farms.
+If you garden, you can grow green garlic from garlic seeds purchased from vendors like John Boy Farms.

 How do you store green garlic, and how long does it keep?